Kuadrant/authorino/docs/architecture.md

   identity:
     - name: api-key-users
       apiKey:
-        labelSelectors: # the `labelSelectors` key-value set must match the metadata `labels` of the Secret resources authorino.3scale.net/managed-by: authorino # standard label to be added to the Secret (required)
+        labelSelectors: # the key-value set used to select the matching `Secret`s; resources including these labels will be acepted as valid API keys to authenticate to this service
-          group: friends # custom label (optional)
+          group: friends # some custom label
 ```

 The following secret would represent a valid API key: